-So if you’re looking to make some extra money, declutter your home, or simplify your life, here are over 100 online platforms where you can sell your stuff for money.
+If you’re looking to make extra money, declutter your home, or simplify your life, here are over 100 places in different categories where you can sell your stuff online for cash.

 Antique and Vintage Items:

 Do you have vintage items or antiques that you no longer want or need?
 Then sell them online.
 Set up an online account, list your items, and get paid minus a small user fee.

 Do you make gorgeous jewelry or hand-knit scarves?
 Then sell your handmade goods on websites like Etsy.
 Each platform functions as an online marketplace or shop where potential buyers can browse and purchase your wares.
 Listing fees and commission rates will vary depending on the platform.

 - More places to sell your art and handmade items